-- 1. We recognise the guidance issued in December 2020 by the Dept for Digital, Culture, Media and Sport and the UK Council for Internet Safety published guidance Sharing nudes and semi nudes: advice for education settings working with children and young people25. - 2.
+- 1. We recognise the guidance issued in December 2020 by the Dept for Digital, Culture, Media and Sport and the UK Council for Internet Safety published guidance Sharing nudes and semi nudes: advice for education settings working with children and young people. - 2.
 This guidance separates incidents of those under 18 sharing nude or semi-nude images into two broad areas: 1 aggravated and 2 experimental. - 3.
-Aggravated can be sub-categorised into the following areas: - An adult is involved. - Youth only and there is an intent to harm for example used to threaten or exploitation, Youth only and reckless misuse for example sharing images widely without consent but no intent to harm. - 4.
-Experimental can be sub-categorised into - Where images have been shared within a romantic context - Where young people share images of themselves with others for sexual attention26 - Another reason - 5.
-Response - We will have a thorough understanding of the guidance and assess each case on its own merits.
-Where aggravating factors may be present, the matter should be referred to police on 101 and IFD. - Where there are no clear aggravating factors settings should consider whether a safeguarding referral to IFD should still be made, taking advice from IFD where appropriate - We will consider Annex 10 when responding to such cases.
+Aggravated can be sub-categorised into the following areas: - An adult is involved, - Youth only and there is an intent to harm for example used to threaten or exploitation, Youth only and reckless misuse - for example sharing images widely without consent but no intent to harm. - 4.
+Experimental can be sub-categorised into - Where images have been shared within a romantic context - Where young people share images of themselves with others for sexual attention - Another reason

+5. Response

+• We will have a thorough understanding of the guidance and assess each case on its own merits.
+Where aggravating factors may be present, the matter should be referred to police on 101 and IFD.